I spent two weeks reading every CSP suspension thread I could find. Here's what I think is actually going on.

 The ask

-If you participate, I will send you back: (a) the failure-mode catalog with frequencies once enough owners have weighed in, and (b) anything I learn about which support paths or back-channels actually resolve a stuck Partner Center ticket.
+In return: the failure-mode catalog with frequencies once enough owners weigh in, and anything I learn about which support paths actually resolve a stuck Partner Center ticket.
 Anonymized.
-Nothing identifying ends up anywhere public.